 Tap Paste in the menu that appears.

-You can also share a link by copying its text from the address bar, like the section above.
+- You can also share a link by copying its text from the address bar.
+Tap and hold in the address bar to copy the URL.